A Simple Health Blueprint to Maintaining the Intestinal Lining Naturally

 A gut reboot requires aspects of both adding back healthy flora - while also supporting the mucosa.

 Rule #1: Probiotics need to make it through the stomach acid alive.

 We are colonized as infants with gut flora through development, birth & breastfeeding in the first two years of life.

 When our gastrointestinal system matures, the stomach pH acidifies into a much more protective barrier.
 The newly acidic stomach now kills the majority of "live" probiotics.
 The stomach acid kills supplemented probiotics before they ever reach the intestines.

 Once colonized as babies, we maintain the flora we received from birth and breastfeeding by consuming different fibers and starches in our diet.

 If we eat a limited diet, stress ourselves out, take antibiotics, eat sugar, or drink lots of alcohol as adults - we beat down our flora and lose diversity - and ultimately degrade our gut mucosa!

-I use Master Supplements probiotics like Theralac, Trubifido, and Truflora to re-establish gut flora.
+I use Master Supplements probiotics like Theralac, Trubifido & Truflora to re-establish gut flora.
 The company has a patented "Acid Proof Delivery" method that allows the probiotics to be delivered alive - deep into the intestines.

 Other name-brand probiotic brands can be high quality - but you need high dose per each probiotic strain (I use 10 billion CFU, per STRAIN) to provide the right probiotic support.

 This worry is irrelevant with Master Supplements products.
 They boast fantastic dosage and quality control measures with a patented delivery system.